Diner Dash

 Diner Dash is a strategy and time management video game initially developed by Gamelab and published by PlayFirst.
 It is now owned and published by Glu Mobile.
-It was one of the top-selling downloadable games of all-time, available in multiple platforms such as PC, Mac, consoles, and mobile.
+It was one of the top-selling downloadable games of all time, available in multiple platforms such as PC, Mac, consoles, and mobile.

-An Xbox Live Arcade version of the game was released by Hudson Soft on November 18, 2009, the PlayStation Network version on November 25, 2009, the WiiWare version on February 16, 2010, in Japan, as well as Europe on March 26, 2010, and North America on March 29, 2010, but this version is no longer on the WiiWare service.
+An Xbox Live Arcade and PlayStation Network versions were released in November 2009, while the WiiWare version was released in 2010, but this version is no longer available for the WiiWare service.
 Diner Dash later became a mobile game when ported to mobile phones by Glu Mobile, given a retail release, and made available via a 100% advertising-supported download.
 Versions have been created for the platforms PlayStation Portable, Nintendo DS, and iOS.

 Diner Dash is also used to refer to the Diner Dash franchise, which has spawned numerous sequels.
-Diner Dash 2: Restaurant Rescue was released in early 2006, Diner Dash: Flo on the Go was released in late 2006, Diner Dash: Hometown Hero was released in late 2007, Diner Dash 5: BOOM! was released in early 2010, the first free-to-play Diner Dash, went live in late 2014, and the latest installment, Diner Dash Adventures, was released in 2019.
+Diner Dash 2: Restaurant Rescue was released in early 2006, Diner Dash: Flo on the Go in late 2006, Diner Dash: Hometown Hero in late 2007, Diner Dash 5: Boom! in early 2010, the first free-to-play Diner Dash went live in late 2014, and the latest installment, Diner Dash Adventures, was released in 2019.

 Story

-Flo is a hard worker at a big stock market company in Dinertown.
-She's tired of doing all the work and feeling unfulfilled.
-Flo quits her job, wishing she could work someplace else.
+Flo is a white-collar worker with a job at a big stock market company in Dinertown.
+She is tired of doing all the work and feeling unfulfilled.
+Flo quits her job, wishing she could work somewhere else.
 She spots a run-down old diner, which she buys.
 She has to make enough money to fix up the diner.
-Later after earning more finance, she opens a new restaurant called Flo's Tiki Palace, after earning enough there she then opens a seaside diner called Go with the Flo Fine Seafood Dining, when finished at the seaside diner she opens a dazzling newer restaurant called Chez Flo's.
+Later, after earning enough money, she opens a new restaurant called Flo's Tiki Palace, after that a seaside diner called Go with the Flo Fine Seafood Dining, and finally a dazzling restaurant called Chez Flo's.

-After establishing many restaurants, an Indian goddess grants Flo a brand-new form and allows her to work at an Indian restaurant located above Dinertown.
-After proving her worth, Flo went out in her own separate way and is ready to help another hard worker at the company establish his own diner, repeating the cycle.
+After the completion of the fourth restaurant, a divine being grants Flo a brand-new form and allows her to work at an Indian restaurant located above Dinertown.
+After proving her worth, Flo goes her separate way and is ready to help another office worker at her former company establish his diner, repeating the cycle.